 Many other studies confirm that boys suffer sexual assault and rape by older girls and boys and by men and women in much higher numbers than are reported in the media and in crime statistics.
 Also important to note is that sexual assault and rape of boys can be subtle and coercive.
 Or it could be part of severe physical attacks, regardless of the gender of the perpetrator or your son’s size.

-How do we protect our sons?
 First, continue to nurture an affectionate, communicative relationship with your son through out his teen years.
 A teen’s connected relationship with his parents is his single greatest protection against sexual assault.

 Provide your son with the same empowering messages about personal body safety, self respect and self awareness as you would provide to your daughter.
 Don’t pass down stereotypical myths about who can be a victim or a perpetrator.
 Speak positively about the male body and male sexuality.
 Explain to your son that respect, sexual responsibility and consent are the responsibility of both partners.
 Boys have just as much right as girls to say, “Let’s slow down”, “Not now”, “Let’s wait” or “Stop”.